MorpheusAIs/Docs/Code Contributions/Code Contributions Snapshot 2.md

 ## Code Provider - Proof of Contribution Table

-This table is historical for snapshot 1 and 2.
+This table is historical for Snapshot 2.
-Please direct all new pull requests to the current [snapshot 3 file](https://github.com/MorpheusAIs/Docs/blob/main/Contributions/Code%20-%20Proof_Of_ContributionSnapshot3.md).
+Please direct all new pull requests to the latest Snapshot document in the folder.

 **Before adding a pull request to this table please read [The Best Practices Guide](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Code%20Contributor%20Best%20Practices.md)**
 &